openhie/mhero-synch/README.md

 mHero Synchronisation Coordinator
 =================================

-It synchronise health worker information from Health Worker Registry to RapidPro.
+It synchronises health worker information from Health Worker Registry to RapidPro.